Sleep and neuromuscular and spinal cord disorders

 Another condition, "nocturnal eating (drinking) syndrome," (NEDS) considered an extrinsic sleep disorder (eg, disorders of sleep originating from outside the body) that primarily affects nursing young children and is generally kept distinct from sleep-related eating disorder, is no longer present in the ICSD-III (02).

 The distinction between sleep-related eating disorder and nocturnal eating syndrome is a matter of ongoing debate, and many authors consider both disorders to be at the opposite poles of a continuous clinical spectrum.
-Vinai and colleagues pointed out how the symptoms and polysomnographic characteristics of sleep-related eating disorder and nocturnal eating syndrome often overlap (48).
+Vinai and colleagues pointed out how the symptoms and polysomnographic characteristics of sleep-related eating disorder and nocturnal eating syndrome often overlap (51).
 The authors disclosed that 22 out of 28 patients diagnosed with sleep-related eating disorder by an expert in sleep medicine also received the diagnosis of nocturnal eating syndrome, by an expert in eating disorders.
 Polysomnogram charts in the same patients failed to aid the differential diagnosis.
-In addition, video-polysomonographic data from a case series of 20 patients indicate potential different night eating syndrome subtypes regarding eating latency, total episode duration, and sleep latency after eating offset (24).
+Patients with nocturnal eating syndrome usually show more subjective and objective sleep disturbances (48).
+Video-polysomnographic data from a case series of 20 patients indicate potential different night eating syndrome subtypes regarding eating latency, total episode duration, and sleep latency after eating offset (26).
 Taken together, these findings stressed the need to redefine the diagnostic criteria for sleep-related eating disorder and nocturnal eating syndrome, outlining the border between them.

 Nearly 3,000 illustrations, including video clips of neurologic disorders.